 Diet

-In a home tank nothing changes greatly – the black ghost knife fish eagerly eats both live and frozen food: bloodworms, brine shrimp, daphnia, blackworms, or small insect larvae.
-Black ghost knifefish can also be fed small pieces of meaty foods such as shrimp, small fish fillets, or finely chopped seafood.
+In a home aquarium, the black ghost knife fish continues to thrive on a varied diet of live and frozen foods.
+Ideal choices include bloodworms, brine shrimp, daphnia, blackworms, and small insect larvae.
+Additionally, you can offer small pieces of meaty foods such as shrimp, small fish fillets, or finely chopped seafood.

-You can supplement their diet with high-quality pellets or flakes specifically formulated for carnivorous fish.
-Look for products that contain high levels of protein and are suitable for bottom-dwelling or nocturnal species.
+To ensure a balanced diet, supplement their meals with high-quality pellets or flakes specifically formulated for carnivorous fish.
+Look for products with high protein content that are designed for bottom-dwelling or nocturnal species.

 Tank mates